Amazon: marketplace guide

 In 2020, Amazon started a process to standardize clothing sizes, with the goal to improve its customers' experience.
 To find out what sizes can be used, and how, check out the Clothing size standards article on Amazon's Seller Central.

-How is VAT data related to B2B orders handled in Amazon's v3 API?
+How is VAT data related to B2B orders handled on Amazon?

 ChannelEngine can retrieve two VAT-related reports from Amazon.
 The first one is generated hourly by Amazon, but ChannelEngine retrieves it according to the following criteria: